nf-core/pathogensurveillance/docs/output.md

 - `reference_data/`
   - `considered/`
     - `<family>.json`: The metadata downloaded from the NCBI assembly database for all references considered
-    - `<family>.tsv`: Select information from the above JSON file converted to a table
+    - `<family>.tsv`: Select information from the above JSON file converted to a table for easy parsing
   - `downloaded/`
     - `<sample_id>.tsv`: The metadata for references selected for download
   - `selected/`